Update June 2019: JumpSend as its own service has been rebranded, and is now a part of the Jungle Scout software suite.

 If you’ve been selling on Amazon, or thinking about it for any length of time, you probably know Jungle Scout.

-One is a platform for distributing coupons and driving sales to your Amazon listing.
+One is a launch platform for distributing coupons and driving sales to your Amazon listing.

-On the other, their tool integrates with Amazon Seller Central, to automate your Amazon emails.
+The other is an email autoresponder, a tool that integrates with Amazon Seller Central, to automate your Amazon emails.

-Let’s look a little deeper into how the tool can help you.
+Let’s look a little deeper into how JumpSend functions.

 The hardest part of a product launch is getting your products in front of potential buyers.

 This method is a popular option for sellers launching new products on Amazon.
-It makes it easier to combat the top sellers on Amazon, by helping your product get visibility outside of Amazon’s search rankings.
+It makes it easier to take on the top sellers on Amazon, by helping your product get visibility outside of Amazon’s search rankings.

 It can also be a good way to get a short-term boost in sales velocity, or clear excess stock (to avoid paying long-term storage fees, or free up cash flow).

-As mentioned in our Ultimate Review Guide, Amazon autoresponders are an excellent way of following up with every customer, to ask for a review.
+As mentioned in our Ultimate Review Guide, Amazon autoresponders are a popular way of following up with every customer, to ask for a review.

-You can even set up a sequence to fire when a refund is being initiated, to prevent negative feedback or product reviews.
+You can also set up a sequence to fire when a refund is being initiated, to prevent negative feedback or product reviews.

 They have several effective email templates pre-loaded.
 You can also customize your emails to convey your brand’s message, or to add attachments like ebooks or instruction manuals.